What is Marriage Counseling?

 Because the family is such an important part of a person’s social support network, family therapy can be crucial for families in which there is illness or other similar problems.
 In general, the better a family functions, the lower the stress level for the person with health problems.
 Adults who grew up in poorly functioning families as children may benefit from individual therapy that uses family therapy concepts, especially as they begin to form their own nuclear families.

 Marriage and family therapy is usually provided by a clinical social worker or a licensed marriage and family therapist.
-If you or someone you know could benefit from family or couples therapy search the TherapyTribe therapist directory to find a qualified marriage and family therapist in your area.
+If you and your partner could benefit from family or couples therapy, search TherapyTribe can connect individuals with qualified therapists located near you.